briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 ## Cross references

 * See sectional histories for similar State law
-* Deposit of driver’s license as bond - see Ohio R.C.
+* Deposit of driver's license as bond - see Ohio R.C.
 2937.221
 * Motor vehicle licensing law - see Ohio R.C.
 Ch.
 4503
-* Driver’s license law - see Ohio R.C.
+* Driver's license law - see Ohio R.C.
 Ch.
 4507
 * Power of trial court of record to suspend or revoke license for certain violations - see Ohio R.C.
 Ch.
 4510
 * State point system suspension - see Ohio R.C.
 4510.03.6
 * State accident reports - see Ohio R.C.
 4509.01(J), 4509.06, 4509.74, 5502.11
-* Motorized bicycle operator’s license - see Ohio R.C.
+* Motorized bicycle operator's license - see Ohio R.C.
 4511.521
 * Glass removal from street after accident - see TRAF.
 311.01

-## 335.01   Driver’s license or commercial driver’s license required
+## 335.01   Driver's license or commercial driver's license required

 1. _(a)_